Cityopt/cityopt/sim-eval/doc/CITYOPT_Apros_models.md

 The simulation model zip file
 -----------------------------

-The zip file stored in modelBlob must include the following files:
+The zip file stored in database must include the following files:

 - uc_props.xml describes the user components of the Apros model, and their properties.
 It is required for interfacing the sim-eval